 Wondering what apparatuses we teach at Sky Candy?
 Here’s a brief overview of the apparatuses we teach regularly.
 If you’re a new student and you’re wondering which apparatus is for you, we definitely recommend signing up for an Intro to Aerials class, since the best way to figure out which apparatus you prefer is to give them all a try!

 Silks are one of the most alluring aerial apparatuses, and also one of the most challenging.
-Silks, also known as Fabrics or Tissu, consist of one long piece of ultra-strong nylon fabric that is tied to create two “tails”.
+Silks consist of one long piece of ultra-strong nylon fabric that is tied to create two “tails”.
 Silks are one of the “Vertical” apparatuses, or apparatuses that you climb.
 The performer must achieve a strong core engagement to maintain stability in this constantly shifting, fluid apparatus.

-Hammock is one of the more accessible aerial apparatuses, a cross between the Verticals and Horizontals.
 Hammock is made from the same ultra-strong nylon fabric as the Silks, but is tied into a loop that the aerialist can sit on or hang from.
-Hammock is a good starting place for aerialists who wish to build strength before progressing to other apparatuses, but this versatile apparatus also has a large and interesting vocabulary of its own.
+Hammock is a good starting place for aerialists who wish to build strength before progressing to other apparatuses, and this versatile apparatus also has a large and interesting vocabulary of its own.

 Rope, also known as Corde Lisse, is one of the purest aerial apparatuses, challenging in its very simplicity.
 Sky Candy uses braided cotton Ropes, either uncovered or covered with canvas.
-Rope is a Vertical apparatus, requiring great strength and stability from the aerialist, and is popular with aerialists who enjoy the “puzzle” of complex wrapping maneuvers.
+Rope requires great strength and stability from the aerialist, and is popular with aerialists who enjoy the “puzzle” of complex wrapping maneuvers.

 Trapeze is a challenging, dynamic apparatus consisting of a steel bar suspended from two nylon or cotton ropes.
-Trapeze is one of the “Horizontal” apparatuses, or apparatuses you can sit on.
 Unlike the Flying Trapeze, the Static Trapeze does not swing- rather, the aerialist executes poses, rolls, beats, and other movements on and around the apparatus.
 At Sky Candy, we teach Static Trapeze, which is suspended from two points, and Single Point Trapeze, which is suspended from a single point, allowing for spinning maneuvers.